Tufa Barriers

 Semuc Champey, Guatemala.
 Public Domain.

-The basins form when water flows down a slope with a certain gradient.
+Sinter Terraces, tufa barriers, barrage tufa, also travertine terraces, are deposits of limestone in a stream or flowing body of water on the surface.
+The dams and pools form when the water flows down a slope with a certain gradient.
 At first, small deposits form on obstacles, stones or even plants, and then over time, larger and larger barriers form in the stream.
 Over time, these barriers develop into smaller pools that cascade the water.
 In rare cases, smaller pools become larger lakes, sometimes with dams several metres high.
-The dams keep growing because lime is precipitated at the water surface and transported by waves to the edge, where it is deposited on the rim.
+The dams keep growing because limestone is precipitated at the water surface as calcite and transported by waves to the edge, where it is deposited on the edge.